-Regular semester-length classes: 100% of tuition fees will be refunded for a regular semester-length class if the official withdrawal is made prior to the "Last Day of Semester Registration".
-90% of the tuition fees will be refunded for a regular semester-length class if the official drop is made within the official Drop/Add period (please refer to the academic calendar for specific dates).
+Regular semester-length classes: 100% of tuition fees will be refunded for a regular semester-length class if the official withdrawal is made prior to the final date of the Drop/Add period (please refer to the academic calendar for specific dates).
 There are no refunds for classes dropped after the official Drop/Add period ends.